 The meaning of “decision” is quite important, as the other categories that are covered by the ADJR Act, such as conduct or a report, all relate back to a decision that is proposed to be made.

 The ADJR Act does not define the word “decision”.
-It does, however, define the expression “the making of a decision”, but this is not an exhaustive list (s 3(2)).
-In order to fall within the scope of the ADJR Act, a decision must:
+It does, however, define the expression “decision to which this Act applies” (see s 3(1)) as being a decision that must:

 • be administrative in character;

 • be made, proposed to be made, or required to be made under an enactment (see s 3(1));

 • not be made by the Governor-General (see s 3(1)(c)); and